CameronSchafer/CamJam-Games/Mobile Privacy Policy.md

 ## APPLICATION PRIVACY POLICY

-Effective Date: 28 March 2023
+**Effective Date: 28 March 2023**

 CamJam Games Pty Ltd ("we," "us," "our") has created this Privacy Policy to demonstrate our commitment to privacy.
 This Privacy Policy applies to our mobile game, Nugget Clicker, available on the Google Play store (the "App").

-Analytics
+### Analytics

-We use Google Analytics, a web analytics service provided by Google LLC ("Google"), to collect information about how users interact with the App.
+We may use Google Analytics, a web analytics service provided by Google LLC ("Google"), to collect information about how users interact with the App.
 Google Analytics uses cookies to collect information such as your device's IP address, the type of device you are using, the version of the operating system installed on your device, and other usage statistics.
 We use the information provided by Google Analytics to improve the App and to understand how users interact with the App.
 For more information about Google Analytics and how it collects and processes data, please visit: https://policies.google.com/technologies/partner-sites

 ### Ads